jonriber/tech-interview-prep/Databases/Relational/PostgreSQL/Isolation configurations/isolation_config.md

 - Performance: Serializable mode can result in more frequent transactions retries if there's a conflict.
 PostgreSQL does not lock everything pessimistically- it uses a method called `Serializable snapshot Isolation (SSI)`.
 - Complexity: Code must handle retrying transactions when serialization failures occur (error code 40001)

+## When to use

+- High-concurrency scenarions with complex business rules
+- Financial or healthcare systems where correctness trumps performance
+- Multi-step workflows that read and write related data
+- When you can handle retries properly in code

+## Best practices

+If applying serialization, application logic must ensure:

+- Catches and retries on serialization failures (40001)
+- Logs conflicts for future debugging
+- Minimizes the scope of transactions to reduce conflict probability